apache/nuttx/tools/README.txt

   This is a bash script that automatics refreshing of board default configuration (defconfig) files.
-It does not do anything special that you cannot do manually, but is useful for me when I have to update dozens of confuration files.
+It does not do anything special that you cannot do manually, but is useful for me when I have to update dozens of configuration files.

   Configuration files have to be updated because over time, the configuration settings change:  New configurations are added and